-Oversea Study Orogram
+Oversea Study Program

-- Handling of high-voltage or high-pressure gas.
+- Handling of high-voltage equipments or high-pressure gas.

 - Handling of hazardous chemicals including agrichemicals.

-- Flyer distribution without permission.
+- Distributing flyers without permission.

 - Door-to-door sales.

-- Work in gambling places.
+- Working in gambling places.

-- All supporting work relating to elections.
+- Jobs relating to elections.

 - Missionary work.